hubsienda/qfun/content/help/request-examples.md

 Do not ask QOOBIX to “analyse the market” in a general way.

-Instead, tell QOOBIX:

-1. What product or service you want to analyse.
-2. Which country or region matters.
-3. Which commercial decision you need to make.
-4. Which customer types or channels you want to investigate.
-5. Which competitors, partners, or alternatives are already known.
+Instead, tell QOOBIX what product or service you want to analyse, which country or region matters, which commercial decision you need to make, which customer types or channels you want to investigate, and which competitors, partners, or alternatives are already known.

 ---